lariscalzaretto/CV-CSS-Project-Larissa-Scalzaretto/README.md

 # CV-CSS-Project-Larissa-Scalzaretto
 <h2>Project Description</h2>

-A responsive personal portfolio website developed with HTML5 and CSS3, inspired by Studio Luar’s elegant purple gradient aesthetic.
+A responsive personal portfolio website developed with HTML5 and CSS3, inspired by elegant purple gradient aesthetic.
 The design features large card-like sections, smooth gradients, and clean typography to present professional information in a modern, stylish way.

 <h3>Highlights</h3>
 <ul>